U.S. government to shield health workers under 'religious freedom'

 “When the director of the office of civil rights is quoted as saying that ‘No physician should have to choose between helping a sick person or following their personal conscience,’ the director is simply wrong.
 That choice was made the moment they became physicians,” she said.

+The American Medical Association declined to comment on the policy because it has not seen a written proposal.
+However, the American College of Physicians said the new policy “must not lead to discrimination” against any category or class of patients.

+The HIV Medicine Association called the policy “regressive” and said it shifts the foundation for medical decisions “from sound scientific practice to healthcare providers’ personal beliefs.”

-Asma Uddin, a fellow at the UCLA Burkle Center for International Relations and a Muslim, spoke at an HHS press conference about the need for protection against what she said was a variety of ways women are forced to violate their conscience.
+Asma Uddin, a fellow at the UCLA Burkle Center for International Relations and a Muslim, spoke at an HHS press conference about the need for protection against what she said was a variety of ways Muslim women patients are forced to violate their conscience, particularly with respect to modesty.

-For Muslim women, she said, this is an issue in respect to modesty, particularly as patients.

-The creation of the division is in accordance with an executive order signed by Trump last May called “Promoting Free Speech and Religious Liberty.”
+The creation of the new HHS division is in accordance with an executive order signed by Trump last May called “Promoting Free Speech and Religious Liberty.”
 The order was followed by new rules aimed at removing a legal mandate that health insurance provide contraception.

 Several proponents of the changes cited the Little Sisters of the Poor, an order of Roman Catholic nuns which runs care homes for the elderly, which had challenged a legal mandate under Obamacare, the common name for former President Barack Obama’s 2010 healthcare law.